Sunday, 24 September 2017

 This bust is currently in store at the Weston Library, Oxford.

-It is my opinion that this bust could not have been carved by Nicholas Stone.
+It is my opinion that the stone bust could not have been carved by Nicholas Stone.

 ________________________________